Right Hand Fingerings for Guitar (Classical Guitar Fingering Rules)

 That said, keep them to a minimum.
-Don’t make things harder than they have to be (I’m talking to you, Jack Marshall!).
+Don’t make things harder than they have to be.
 There is no reason to work hard instead of working smart.
 There’s enough work to do as there is.

 In the same light, don’t stress yourself out about getting everything just perfect.
 Things get messy sometimes.
 Such is life.
 Again, do your very best and accept that in a year or two, you’ll be in a position to figure out tougher problems.

 Recap: The Basic Classical Guitar Right Hand Fingering Rules

 - Organize your string crossings to fit in the hand

 Carry these like a banner into every battle and you’ll see your fair share of victory.
 Ignore them at your peril!

 What do you think?
 Do you have other rules you like to live by?
 Share your deepest thoughts in the comments below!

 I started as a folk guitarist, then fell in love with classical guitar in my 20’s.
 Despite a lot of practice and schooling, I still couldn’t get my music to flow well.
 I struggled with excess tension.
 My music sounded forced.
 And my hands and body were often sore.
 I got frustrated, and couldn’t see the way forward.
 Then, over the next decade, I studied with two other stellar teachers – one focused on the technical movements, and one on the musical (he was a concert pianist).
 In time, I came to discover a new set of formulas and movements.
 These brought new life and vitality to my practice.
 Now I help guitarists find more comfort and flow in their music, so they play more beautifully.

 Click here for a sample formula.

 Click the button to take a step towards an